quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

           X-Real-IP: "true"
           X-Forwarded-For: "true"

-    # This middleware is to disable buffering, only use it if you have issues uploading large files to filebrowser
+    # This middleware is to disable buffering, only use it if you have issues with SSE or uploading large files to filebrowser
     limit:
       buffering:
         maxRequestBodyBytes: 0